45 million American adults have some college and no degree.

-With 95% of jobs created in the US since the recession requiring a degree - and the expectation that 60% of all jobs in Texas will require the same by 2020 - the need for college graduates is urgent.
-Americans know their future is brighter with a college degree - so thousands enroll each year but end up dropping out, because college wasn’t built for them, even though they’re the students who benefit from a degree the most.
+With 95% of jobs created in the US since the recession going to folks with a college degree - and the expectation that 60% of all jobs in Texas will require the same by 2020 - the need for college graduates is urgent.
+Americans know their future is brighter with a college degree - so thousands enroll each year but end up dropping out, because college wasn’t built for them ... even though they’re the students who benefit from a degree the most.

-Increasingly, students without a degree, can’t earn a liveable wage, change careers, get a promotion into management, or provide provide for their families.
+The obstacles are real: students without a degree struggle to earn a livable wage, change careers, get a promotion into management, or provide for their families.

 Yet the answer isn’t as simple as just “going back to school” - the barriers they first faced have only become more imposing with time.

 Historically in higher education, innovation has simply been layered on top of the existing system of credit-hour courses and semesters.
 Students who work, commute, and attend part-time need a better pathway to their degree, but most programs just add services alongside this traditional structure rather than rethinking college for working adults.

 What if we designed a college program around the needs of non-traditional students instead of forcing their complex lives into a system that graduates only 16% of its part-time students?